Burger & Lobster in the Flatiron District of New York City

 Long bar with plenty of first come, first serve seating

-You would think that a restaurant that served lobster in New York City would be fancy and uptight, but this was not the case.
-The decor was cool, clean, and hip while being casual and inviting.
-The modern and bright interior felt industrial with black ceilings, exposed air conditioning vents, and big white columns along with wooden floors, wooden tables, and maroon seats.
-Everything just seemed to work well together.
+You would think a restaurant serving lobster in New York City would be fancy and uptight, but this was not the case.
+The décor was cool, clean, and hip while casual and inviting.

 Burger & Lobster Menu